ahmedmagdiosman/lrp_toolbox/tensorflow/README.md

-This is a tensorflow wrapper for the LRP Toolbox which provides simple and accessible stand-alone implementations of LRP for artificial neural networks.
+This is a tensorflow wrapper which provides simple and accessible stand-alone implementations of LRP for artificial neural networks.

 ### Requirements
     tensorflow >= 0.11.0rc1